pieterberg/Smartie-Sorter/design.md

 ### 3.1.
 Smartie locations

 The locations of the sorted Smarties in the Sorted Smarties Collector component are similar to their locations in the Smartie chocolates' colour scheme that was presented in Figure 6.
-The locations of the sorted Smarties in the Sorted Smarties Collector component are shown in Figure 8.

----------------------------- Sorted Smartie Positions ----------------------------

-Figure 8: Sorted Smartie locations

 ### 3.2.
 M&M locations

 The locations of the sorted M&M's in the Sorted Smarties Collector component are similar to their locations in the official M&M colour scheme that was presented in Figure 7.
-The locations of the sorted M&M's in the Sorted Smarties Collector component are shown in Figure 9.
 Since there are only 6 M&M colours, the final two locations in the Sorted Smarties Collector component are not used when sorting M&M's.

----------------------------- Sorted M&M Positions ----------------------------

-Figure 9: Sorted M&M locations